 -

-How long can a leak run before anyone notices?
+How long could a leak run before anyone notices?

 -